 - Innova Champion Discs Standard Disc Golf Bag

 First lets take a look at the Disc Golf Bags, then we’ll talk about how to choose the right one for you.
 Here is a feature overview of my top 3 overall picks with full reviews and our buying guide below.

 Best Disc Golf Bags

 Disc Golf Bag Reviews

 This disc golf backpack has a large carrying capacity—up to 16 discs, which is probably more than you’ll ever need.
 Additionally, there’s a lot of storage room for a raincoat or anything else you might need for a day of golf.

 Naturally, it’s rather large, measuring 19” by 11” by 9”.
 It has two pockets for beverages that are big enough to hold a 32-ounce Nalgene bottle (great for hitting the course with a friend).

 There’s an easy-access Velcro pocket in the front that allows you to get to your discs without going through the hassle of unzipping the bag.
 Keys, wallets and other valuables can be held securely in an interior mesh pocket.

 This bag is a great starter for someone looking to upgrade to a backpack from a shoulder strap bag.
 It’s affordable, stable, and large enough to bring anything you might need with you.
-Playing with a spacious bag like this makes a big difference in the level of creature comforts available to you as you play.
-In my opinion this is the best disc golf bag under $100.

 - Very good price for a backpack